 This ultimate guide will show you the most useful tips on sewing canvas.
 You’ll learn how to sew canvas with a basic sewing machine or by hand to create incredible projects!

 Canvas used to be reserved for painters cloth, sails, and other utility purposes but now canvas comes in so many different prints and colors you can use it in a variety of ways for home decor and fashion accessories.
-With just a few little tips and tweaks, you’ll be making canvas bags, home decor, and more with this durable, versatile fabric!
+With just a few little tips and tweaks, you’ll be making canvas bags, home decor, and more with this durable, versatile, fabric!

 Since the fabric can be so thick, sewists are often intimidated to even start on a canvas project.
-Can a basic sewing machine even handle it?
+Can a basic home sewing machine even handle heavy fabric?
 What kind of needle and thread do you need to use?
 Does it change if you’re making a canvas pillow or a market tote?
 In this article, I’ll cover everything you need to know and more to make your next canvas project a piece of cake!

 How To Sew Canvas With A Basic Sewing Machine